Kate Beirness

 Kate Beirness (/bərˈnɛs/ bər-NESS; born March 8, 1984) is a Canadian television sportscaster, currently working as a host for SportsCentre on TSN.

 Career

 During her first year hosting SportsCentre, Beirness often worked with Bryan Mudryk on the weekend Sportscentre, and continued to do so through much of 2013.
 In October 2013, Beirness and new co-host Darren Dutchyshen took over the late night and morning loop spots on TSN, replacing the departing Jay Onrait and Dan O'Toole.
 The pair had worked together during Jennifer Hedger's maternity leave in 2011.
 Dutchyshen would move back to the nightly Sportscentre with Hedger, and was replaced by Natasha Staniszewski.
-Beirness and Staniszewski formed Sportscentre's first ever female anchor team.
+Beirness and Staniszewski formed Sportscentres first ever female anchor team.

 Beirness currently hosts CFL on TSN & Toronto Raptors coverage as well as TSN's NCAA March Madness coverage.

 Prior to joining TSN, Kate worked for Rogers TV as a sports reporter and on A Barrie as the sports anchor.